Skip to main content

 When you create an invoice, you will see that the settlement discount and prompt payment total are summarized at the bottom.
 The summary also details how the VAT has been calculated on the discounted subtotal.

-Settlement discounts and VAT
+Settlement Discounts and VAT

 Uphance has several options for determining how tax/VAT is calculated for invoices involving settlement discounts.
 You may want to consult your accountant when deciding on which option to use.
 The options are: